 All references should be cited in full and provided in American Medical Association (AMA) style.
 Please do not use EndNote formatting, as this makes editing difficult.
 References should be cited in chronological order in the text using superscripted Arabic numerals and included in a citation list at the end of the article.

-Tables, figures, and photographs that reflect the general subject matter of the article are encouraged and should accompany the manuscript when first submitted.
-High-resolution (300 dpi, 4" x 5") JPEG images are preferred.
+For print-ready figures and photos, high-resolution (300 dpi, 4" x 5") JPEG images are preferred.
 Other acceptable image formats include EPS, PICT, BMP, and TIFF.
 Please submit images separately from Microsoft Word files.
 All graphics should be numbered in proper sequence.
 Legends should be included in the manuscript document.

 JCP accepts for consideration the following types of manuscripts: Research Report, Review, From the Field, Case Study, Perspectives, Viewpoint, and Letter to the Editor.